 You intend to come back to the U.S. and establish yourself before or when the applicant enters the United States.

 Depending on which U.S. consulate or embassy processes your application, you may need to provide more documents.
 You should submit all supporting documents together in one package.

 After you successfully file Form DS-260, the National Visa Center will send your paperwork to your local U.S. embassy or consulate.
 The NVC will ask you to schedule an immigrant visa interview at your local U.S. embassy or consulate.

 Before your interview, you must complete a medical exam with a USCIS-approved doctor.
 You’ll find more details on the interview process and the medical exam at your local U.S. embassy or consulate’s website.

 Once you schedule your interview, you’ll receive an interview appointment letter from the NVC.
 The letter lists everyone who has to be at the interview.

-After the interview, the Embassy or Consulate will decide the outcome of your case.
+After the interview, the embassy or consulate will decide the outcome of your case.
 You'll get the final decision either immediately after your interview or later on.
-If the Embassy approves your application, you'll receive a U.S. visa valid for up to 12 months so you can travel to the United States.
+If the embassy approves your application, you'll receive a U.S. visa that is valid for up to 12 months so you can travel to the United States.